In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 By registering your business in the right way and with the right bodies, you are more likely to avoid any legal problems relating to your business in future.

-And doing so can actually help increase the overall visibility of your business — registering a company with the relevant authorities and agencies often means that it ends up on a variety of trusted online directories and websites that can point customers your way (or give your business credibility).
+And doing so can actually help increase the overall visibility of your business.
+Registering a company with the relevant authorities and agencies — and ensuring you have an employer identification number / company registration number — often means that it ends up on a variety of trusted online directories and websites that can point customers your way (or give your business credibility).

 At this point in proceedings, many of the foundations of your business will be in place – you’ll have a business idea, name, trademark, legal structure and so on.

-But unless you’ve been extremely organised, or had a lot of foresight, you may not have thought too much about business operations.
+But unless you’ve been extremely organized, or had a lot of foresight, you may not have thought too much about business operations.

 Business operations are the ‘nuts and bolts’ of a business: the exact processes that keep it running and making money.
 And, rather than making these up as you go along, it’s better to have a clear idea of how you are going to operate your business before you start trading.